CooperPrice27/Coopers_Portfolio/README.md

 ## Map Gallery Submission
 ![](/Images/IsleRoyale.png)

-**Description:** This map was first started as a christmas present for my brother, he works as a park range on Isle Royale National Park.
+**Description:** This map was first started as a christmas present for my brother, he works as a park ranger on Isle Royale National Park.
 But the timeline of designing this lined up with also submitting it into the NACIS studuent map competiton

 **Tools Used:** QGIS + Blender + Adobe Illustrator + Adobe Photoshop

 ---

-# Miscellaneous Maps
+# Other Projects

 ![](/Images/MiscPortfolio.png)